 Landlord Insurance for Asylum Seekers

 Not all insurance companies will provide cover for asylum seekers, as asylum seekers’ situations can be quite complicated.
 By definition, quoted directly from UNHCR, “an asylum seeker is someone who has applied for asylum and is waiting for a decision as to whether or not they are a refugee”.
 Essentially, in the UK this means that they have requested refugee status and are still awaiting an outcome.
 Gaining refugee status will mean that they are protected in the UK, and no longer will have to fear persecution for things like race or religion in their own country.
 This makes asylum seekers quite high-risk when it comes to landlord insurance, as the tenants may never receive refugee status and will eventually have to be deported.

-Student tenants are another tenant type that are often deemed as being “high risk” to insurance providers due to their perceived lack of (or inexperience with) responsibility typically associated with youths.
+Student landlord insurance will also typically come at a higher premium.
+This is because student tenants are often deemed as being “high risk” to insurance providers due to their perceived lack of (or inexperience with) responsibility typically associated with youths.
 Student tenants are often not as financially stable as their full-time professional counterparts either, and so rent payments, like with DSS tenants, may become an issue at one point or another.

 Landlord Insurance for Family Members and Friends

 It’s not uncommon for landlords to rent to their friends and family members, usually with less formality than normal in the situation.
 But you will definitely need to have a written and signed tenancy agreement in place for the landlord insurance.
 Any friends or family members that you rent to will also not be allowed to claim housing benefits, so if you want to make sure that you always receive their rent payments on time, make sure that your friends or family member tenants are financially stable – or you may end up having to pay their rent or kick them out!